What is Azathioprine (Imuran®)?

 How do I take it?

 Azathioprine is available in 50 mg tablets.
-These should be taken with a meal to reduce stomach upsets.
-It may be prescribed as a single dose or to be taken twice a day.
+The dose is usually one to two tablets each day taken once or on a twice-daily schedule.
 Your doctor may start you at a low dose, which will be increased over time until you feel better.
+These should be taken with a meal to reduce upset stomach.

-Azathioprine can suppress your immune system making you more susceptible to infection.
+Azathioprine can lower your immune system and increase your risk of getting infections.
 Notify your doctor if you have signs or symptoms of an infection and avoid people with contagious diseases.

 What about other medications?